 Now that the reindeer are nice and full, they are going to take a nap while we do some letter matching.
 Here are our letters all set up on the basket.

 Now we will match them up while we talk all about the different Christmas words!
 We are learning new words today!
 (Like Kris Kringle…my daughter said “No mama, that’s Santa” ha ha ha).
+Another variation: Rather than letter ID/matching, you can print out two copies of each wheel and cut out and glue one copy of the images to a clothespin and have your child match the pictures (this is great for little ones who are not yet ready/interested in letters).

-Since it is, after all, FREEBIE FRIDAY, you can download the four Christmas Clothespin Wheels HERE (graphics thanks to Office Images) You will just need to get the clothespins!
+You can download the four Christmas Clothespin Wheels HERE (graphics thanks to Office Images) You will just need to get the clothespins!
 (And the supplies for the little reindeer, you know you want to make them now too!).

 Have a fantastic weekend!
 Cheers!